mmmorris1975/aws-runas/docs/ec2-metadata.md

 ## Important Notes
-In order to run aws-runas using the EC2 metadata service mode, you will need to execute it with administrative access to configure a network interface, and setup the HTTP listening port.
+In order to run aws-runas using the EC2 metadata service feature, you will need to execute it with administrative access to configure a network interface, and setup the HTTP listening port.
 This means that you will need to execute the aws-runas using `sudo` on Linux or MacOS, or with Administrator privileges on Windows.
 While not ideal, it is the most portable way to configure a system to listen on the AWS hard-coded endpoint of http://169.254.169.254 for serving the metadata.
 On